-If a user is uncertain about whether a particular use of the Computer Systems and Network is appropriate, he or she should consult or contact the Technology Coordinator or System Administrator.
+If a user is uncertain about whether a particular use of the Computer Systems and Network is appropriate, he or she should consult or contact the Technology Coordinator.

 III.
 Unacceptable Uses of the Computer Network or the Internet

 The following uses of the Account provided by the School District are unacceptable: